 Schedules and hours of work

-- Telecommuting hours may be different from office hours, however, the employee and supervisor must agree on the designated hours of work.
+- Remote work hours may be different from office hours, however, the employee and supervisor must agree on the designated hours of work.
 A regular schedule, including specific days and hours, must be established by the employee and approved by their supervisor.
 Changes to the agreed upon schedule must be approved in advance by the employee's supervisor.

-- The Town of Oakville’s liability for job-related accidents will continue to exist during the approved work schedule and in the employee’s designated work location since the home office will be considered an extension of the Town of Oakville’s workspace.
+- The Town of Oakville’s liability for job-related incidents will continue to exist during the approved work schedule and in the employee’s designated work location since the home office will be considered an extension of the Town of Oakville’s workspace.

 - In the case of an injury while working at home, the employee must report the injury to his/her supervisor or human resources immediately (or as soon as circumstances permit).